byterubpay/byterub-site/_posts/2018-12-03-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-03.md

 **\<binaryFate>** Rolling fund sounds good
 **\<suraeNoether>** binaryFate +1 thanks for the feedback :D
 **\<suraeNoether>** the third thing I've been working on is mapping certain discrete-log-based crypto schemes over into a module-theoretic setting and constructing examples. this is a fun hobby for me that is brand new and sarang and i are going to write a paper on it
-**\<suraeNoether>** i've also been working on non-research stuff related to the monero konferenco, and we just got back from our monero workshop in nashville, where we met up to do some research and brainstorming face to face
+**\<suraeNoether>** i've also been working on non-research stuff related to the byterub konferenco, and we just got back from our byterub workshop in nashville, where we met up to do some research and brainstorming face to face
 **\<suraeNoether>** oh, and i've been making some final edits to the thring sig paper before submitting for peer review
 **\<suraeNoether>** and that's it
 **\<suraeNoether>** oh, i started reading silur's verifiable shuffle